afnan2013/category-app-assignment/README.md

 # category-app-assignment
-Developing CRUD Rest Api for categories
+Developing CRUD Rest Api for categories in JavaScript.
+An API configurarion JSON file is shared so that you can test backend endpoints.
+Two models are created as Users and Categories with CRUD operations and searching.
+JWT implemented for private routes with protect middleware.
+Redis is not implemented here though there are some config files.

 # How To Run
 1. Please clone this repository or download from Github